DodoGames7/Dodo-Bot/README.md

 # Versions
 * **V1**: the discontinued version of Dodo-Bot.
 It had a bad start with bunch of bugs due to me being newbie in aoi.js
 * **V2 (main)**: the current version of the bot, maintained with lot of bug fixes and uses a lot of discord events than v1
+* **V3**: experimental version made to try discord.js.
+Dodo-Bot was supposed to switch to djs but got cancelled.
+Currently on pause
 # Important Requirements
 You can host the bot on any Host as long as you meet the following Requirements:
 * Have node.js version 17 installed or higher (we recommend node.js version 18, latest node.js is fine but untested)